 Open Power System Data develops a free-of-charge platform for open data dedicated to electricity system researchers.
 We collect, check, process, document, and publish data that are publicly available but currently inconvenient to use.
 The project is a service provider to the modeling community: a supplier of a public good.
-Learn more about its background or explore the data platform (closed beta).
+Learn more about its background or explore the data platform.

-Primarily, we will provide information of installed generation capacity, power plants and time series of electricity consumption and wind and solar generation.
-We have collected data from Germany and extend the geographical scope step by step.
-We also plan to gradually include more types of data, such as historical spot prices and weather data.
+Primarily, we will provide information of installed generation capacity, power plants, and time series of electricity consumption and wind and solar generation.
+We have collected data from Germany and neighboring countries and extend the geographical scope step by step.
+We also gradually include more types of data, such as historical spot prices and weather data.

 We envision a central, user-friendly online platform.
 Our goal is a comprehensive set of power system data that are clearly structured, well documented, internally consistent, and easily accessible.
 The scripts used for downloading and processing are open-source and available through GitHub.
-We follow the Data Package convention and publish data as CSV files and metadata as JSON files (XSLX files are also available).
-Read more about our IT approach.
+We follow the Data Package convention and publish data as CSV files and metadata as JSON files (XSLX and SQLITE files are also available).
+Read more about our decentralized IT approach.

 The target group

-This platform is made for modelers and analysts in academia, consulting firms, and industry.
-We do not target journalists or the general public, nor trading departments.
-We are providing no fancy visualization, but rather boring CSV files.
+This platform is made for energy professionals such as modelers and analysts in academia, consulting firms, and industry.
+Journalists, the general public, and electricity traders are not our primary target groups.
+We provide boring CSV files rather than fancy visualization.
 We will also update data only a few times a year, rather than providing real-time information.

 We want to make life easier for power system modelers.
 In concrete terms, our objective is three-fold: